Dra-Sama/MangaBot/README.md

 ### ***Source Code*** : [Repo](Dra-Sama/mangabot)

 #### Note: `If you Like My Work, Give Stars ⭐ to the Repo and Follow Me on Github`
+####    If You Want To Host Your Own Bot Then Change Your env.json File

 ----
 </div>